 Over 300 days a year on a bus and a touring schedule rivaled by no one, they have been lazily labeled the “hardest working band in rock and roll,” but this band is anything but deserving of cliche branding.

 The romantic commitment they have made to sincere, song based writing has been standard with this band for the past five years.

 Their lyrics remain romantic with midwestern charm and hold hands with the psychedelic guitar rumbles that drive these songs, written by Mitch Arnold, lead singer & Phillip Vilenski lead guitar.
-Accented with fiery drum beats by Nigel Dupree and blended with melodic bass grooves compliments of Dean Pizzazz, you can’t stop listening to any record, past or current.
+Accented with fiery drum beats by Nigel Dupree and blended with melodic bass grooves compliments of Dallas Hall, you can’t stop listening to any record, past or current.